-- This is another category to look for whole gram or multigrain where possible.
+- This is another category to look for whole grain or multigrain where possible.

-- Snacks like almonds, cashews and walnuts are healthier munchies.You can also buy them in bulk and create your own snack bags and mixes.
+- Snacks like almonds, cashews and walnuts are healthy munchies.You can also buy them in bulk and create your own snack bags and mixes.

 - Seeds aren’t just for growing, they’re for snacking!
 Grab a handful of sunflower or sesame seeds instead of a cookie.

 - Craving chocolate?
 Go dark for less sugar.

 - Color is key and variety is the spice of life.
 So look for a large variety of color in your fruit and vegetable choices.
 Green, yellow, orange - eat the rainbow.

 - Stick with in season fruits and veggies for the most nutrition and flavor.
 You’ll also save money!

 - Short on time?
 Buy your veggies pre-cut, ready to go in that recipe.

 - Take the next step and get your produce at a local farmer’s market.
 You’ll know your groceries are fresh and you’ll be supporting your local economy.

 - Check your juice and make sure it says 100% juice.
 No juice drinks(that is, beverages with less than 100% juice) in a healthy grocery cart.